security-force-monitor/sfm-research-handbook-old/en/datamodel/organizations.md

 ### Guidance on use

 We identify `sites` with a number of different levels of geographical precision.
-In `Site: Settlement (OSM Node Name)` we record the name of the OSM node that identifies a settlement in which there is an organization site.
-It could be a city, town or village or other OSM node that denotes a settlement.
+In `Site: Settlement (OSM Object Name)` we record the name of the OSM object \(node, way or relation\) that identifies a settlement in which there is an organization site.
+It could be a city, town or village or other OSM object that denotes a settlement.

-## Site: Settlement \(OSM ID\) {#organization_site_settlement_id}
+## Site: Settlement \(OSM object ID\) {#organization_site_settlement_id}

 ### Description